 Ensure eHealth interoperability across the continuum of care

 Digital health services will play a critical role in the delivery of integrated care.
-These include Electronic Health Records (EHR), information sharing and care team collaboration tools, per-sonal connected services and tools for citizens, risk stratification as well as decision support systems.
+These include Electronic Health Records (EHR), information sharing and care team collaboration tools, personal connected services and devices for citizens, risk stratification as well as decision support systems.
 However, if services are to genuinely support integrated care models, they must be truly interoperable.
-The slow deployment of interoperable digital health solutions across Europe remain a barrier for scaling-up integrated care.
-At the same time, the uptake of connected health and internet based technologies
+EU policymakers, Ministries of Health, regional health authorities and sickness funds need to develop and implement eHealth strategies, guidelines and action plans and provide guidance on interoperability.

 In this context, Member States need to reinforce their strategies and where appropriate to adapt their legislations to ensure that citizens have secured access to their health data electronically and can use those data, including across borders in accordance with data protection rules.
 Member States need to adopt at national and regional level the use of state-of-art standards and technical specifications in their public procurements, to promote cross-border technical and semantic interoperability of EHR systems operating in the EU.

 The European institutions need to support Member States and regions in the development and implementation of measures to monitor the cross-border interoperability of EHR systems.